GRDC

 Background

 For the accumulation of freshwater fluxes over different spatial aggregation levels, a reproducible workflow in the R programming language has been created.
-The process uses i.a. the R packages raster (Hijmans et al. 2015), rgdal (Bivand et al. 2015), rgeos (Bivand et al. 2017), sp (Pebesma and Bivand 2005), igraph (Csardi and Nepusz 2006) and hydts.
+The process uses i.a. the R packages raster (Hijmans et al. 2015), rgeos (Bivand et al. 2017), sp (Pebesma and Bivand 2005), sf (Pebesma 2018), igraph (Csardi and Nepusz 2006) and hydts.
 The spatial areas considered are oceans (based on International Hydrographic Organization 1953), continents (Esri 2019), the division into regions according to the Global International Waters Assessment (GIWA, see Hempel and Daler 2004), 5° and 10° latitudinal bands and 5° coastline cells.
 In conformance with the previous version, for evaluation the outlet cell of the Amazon river has been assigned to the southern hemisphere, although in the model it is at the 0.25°N, 50°W cell (in the real world, the estuary is situated exactly on the equator).
 That means, that the flux from Amazon river is in its entirety assigned to the 10° latitude band between 0°N and 10°S, to the 5° latitude band between 0°N and 5°S, and to the 5° x 5° cell at 0°N-5°S/50°W-55°W.

 Figure 1: GIWA region Amazon and WaterGAP2.2d flow network